grumpyclimber/construction/article.md

 We could use BeautifulSoup to target those specific elements and extract their content, but this dataset is not that big and extracting the information we need directly from the cell in the same row seems like a bit safer option.
 * We'll remove the first row (which is not a post element)
-* then we'll procedd with regex magic to extract the title, link and number of replies
+* then we'll proceed with regex magic to extract the title, link and number of replies
 * we'll remove the rows with 0 replies

 ```python